bcgov/eagle-dev-guides/dev_guides/node_npm_requirements.md

 ```

 This will take care of installing the basic tools and prerequisites needed for EAO EPIC Eagle
+- Make sure to restart your shell before continuing then verify asdf installed
+- If it did not install follow manual install instructions at [WindowsReadme.md](https://github.com/bcgov/eagle-dev-guides/blob/master/WindowsReadme.md})

 ```
 asdf install nodejs x.xx.x